BUILD A RELATIONSHIP THAT FEELS SAFE, CONNECTED, AND LOVING.

 Dr. John Gottman

-Gottman Method Level 2 Trained · Certified Clinical Trauma Professional · MSW, RSW Ontario & Quebec · Bilingual EN/FR
+Gottman Method Level 2 Trained · Advanced Training in Trauma Treatment & DBT Frameworks · MSW, RSW Ontario & Quebec · Bilingual EN/FR

 The hardest part is usually just deciding to try.